orpheus-db/implementation/README.md

 To start with, users need to install PostgresSQL successfully.
 (A tutorial of installing PostgresSQL on Mac OSX can be found [here][postgres-installation].)
 After installing, and then starting PostgresSQL (e.g., via `pg_ctl`), users can call `createdb` to create a new database with a new username and password, all under the current user login.
 Remember the username and password, the parameters of the new database, and other details of the PostgreSQL setup.
 Once the configuration is complete, edit the appropriate entries in the file `config.yaml`.

 ### User Tutorials
-To start working on versioned datasets, users need to run `dh config` to set up OrpheusDB for the given user.
+To start working on versioned datasets, users need to run `orpheus config` to set up OrpheusDB for the given user.
 To start off, use ths same username that was used during the PostgreSQL configuration -- this will initialize a OrpheusDB user with the same username.
 Following that, users can create new OrpheusDB usernames via the `create_user` command.
 Upon finishing, this new username will be pushed to the underlying data storage with a SUPERUSER privilege.
 Command `config` can also be used to login through created username and `whoami` is used to list the current username that is currently logged in.

 Please note here that OrpheusDB provides the most basic implementation for user information, i.e. there is no password protection.
 However, this feature is subject to change in future versions.
 ```
-db config
+orpheus config
-dh create_user
+orpheus create_user
-dh whoami
+orpheus whoami
 ```

 The `init` command provides a mechanism to load a csv file into OrpheusDB as a CVD, with all the records as its first version (i.e., vid = 1).
 To let OrpheusDB know what is the schema for this dataset, user can provide a sample schema file through option `-s`.
 Each line in the schema file has the format `<attribute name>, <type of the attribute>`.
 In the following example, `data.csv` file contains 3 attributes, namely `age`, `employee_id` and `salary`.
 The command below loads the `data.csv` file into OrpheusDB as a CVD named `dataset1`, whose schema is indicated in the file ``sample_schema.csv`.

 <!-- In the current release, only `csv` file format is supported in the `init`. -->

 ```
-dh init test/data.csv dataset1 -s test/sample_schema.csv
+orpheus init test/data.csv dataset1 -s test/sample_schema.csv
 ```

 User can checkout one or more desired versions through the `checkout` command, to either a csv file or a structured table in RDBMS. <!-- Again, only `csv` format is supported. --> In the following example, version 1 of CVD `dataset1` is checked out as a csv file named `checkout.csv`.
 ```
-dh checkout dataset1 -v 1 -f checkout.csv
+orpheus checkout dataset1 -v 1 -f checkout.csv
 ```

 After changes are made to the previous checkout versions, OrpheusDB can commit these changes to its corresponding CVD assuming that the schema is unchanged.

 In the following example, we commit the modified checkout.csv back to CVD `dataset1`.
 Note here that since OrpheusDB internally logged the CVD name that `checkout.csv` file was checked out from, there is no need to specify the CVD name in the `commit` command.

 Any changed or new records from commit file will be appended to the corresponding CVD, labeled with a new version id.
 A special case is the committing of a subset of a previously checked-out version.
 In such a setting, OrpheusDB will perform the commit as expected; the new version is added with the subset of the records.

 ```
-dh commit -f checkout.csv -m 'first commit'
+orpheus commit -f checkout.csv -m 'first commit'
 ```

 OrpheusDB also supports direct execution of queries on CVDs without materialization.
 This is done via the run command.
 The run command will prompt the user to provide the SQL command to be executed directly.
 If `-f` is specified, it will execute the SQL file specified.
 ```
-dh run
+orpheus run
 ```

 OrpheusDB supports a rich syntax of SQL statements on versions and CVDs.
 During the execution of these steatements, OrpheusDB will detect keywords like `CVD` so it knows the query is against one or more CVDs.
 There are mainly the following two types of queries supported: